There are so many elements that you need to manage while running a political campaign.

 Especially with people constantly forwarding articles without checking the source.
 The strategy “let’s wait, it’ll go away by itself” is not the smartest one.

-Today, the amount of information people daily receive equals what people hundreds of years ago received in a year or more.
+Today, the number of information people daily receive equals what people hundreds of years ago received in a year or more.
 That’s why you should be the one to point out the information that is beneficial for your client and fight the false ones.

 Unfortunately, fake news spreads quickly, and sometimes it can have very serious consequences.
 Just remember the 2016 Presidental Elections and the “Pizzagate” scandal.